Food & Drink

 Cafes & restaurants

-The list of places to wine and dine across the region is long, traversing the globe with Italian, Mexican and Japanese, then arriving back Down Under with mod-Aus, classic pub fare and seaside favourites, like fish-n-chips.
-The region’s most exciting opening came in 2020 with Emily Herbert, formerly the head chef at one of Yottam Ottolenghi’s London restaurants, opening the Middle Eastern-inspired cafe/deli Otis in Kiama.
+The list of places to wine and dine across the region is long, traversing the globe with Italian, Mexican and Middle Eastern, then arriving back Down Under with modern-Aus, classic pub fare and seaside favourites, like fish-n-chips.
+The region’s most exciting opening came in 2020 with Emily Herbert, formerly the head chef at one of Yottam Ottolenghi’s London restaurants, opening the Middle Eastern-inspired cafe/deli Otis and now meze and bar Miss Arda in Kiama.

 Penny Whistlers is a legendary establishment overlooking Black Beach, particularly popular at sunset.
-You can also get your seafood fix at newcomer Fish Tribe in Kiama Downs.
-The views continue at Art Bar Kiama, perched hilltop with vistas over the countryside to the ocean, and at Diggies, set close to the lighthouse on Blowhole Point.
+The views continue at Art Bar Kiama, perched hilltop with vistas over the countryside to the ocean, and at , set close to the lighthouse on Blowhole Point.
 In Gerringong, The Hill Bar and Kitchen overlooks Werri Beach while The Blue Swimmer in Gerroa is perched at the mouth of the Crooked River.
+Silica Restaurant and Bar on Kiama’s main beach (Surf Beach) offers Modern-Australian with a substantial amount of organic produce.

 To market, to market

 Every Wednesday, the leafy park at Kiama’s Surf Beach is transformed into a Farmers Market of epic proportions.
 As the end of the day approaches, you can pick up farm-fresh produce from local suppliers (think cider, bread, cheese and gelato), then sit down to a picnic on the grass while enjoying live entertainment.
-On the fourth Sunday of every month, the Kiama Makers and Growers Market transforms Kiama’s Black Beach with market stalls selling everything from homemade cakes and jams to fashion and soaps.
+On the fourth Sunday of every month, the transforms Kiama’s Black Beach with market stalls selling everything from homemade cakes and jams to fashion and soaps.

 Visiting a working farm is one of the best ways to learn where your food comes from.
 Kiama offers many such opportunities.
 You can stay overnight in cottages, collecting eggs and plucking vegetables (try Jamberoo Valley Farm).
 If you don’t want to check in, Buena Vista Farm offers daytime tours to meet resident animals and discover how fruit and veggies are grown, plus hands-on cooking classes on topics like cheese making, baking and fermenting.